-On 26 July 2010, the Company's Board of Directors agreed the company's adhesion to the Code of Good Tax Practices.
+On 26 July 2010, the Company's Board of Directors agreed on the company's full and complete adhesion to the Code of Good Tax Practices.

-This annual corporate governance report was approved by the Board of Directors of the company at its meeting dated 7th March 2018.
+This annual corporate governance report was approved by the Board of Directors of the company at its meeting dated 29th April 2019.